-I spent quite some time with this portrait of Seamus Heaney, when I was in Dublin in August of this year.
+I spent quite some time with this portrait of Seamus Heaney, when I was in Dublin in August 2017.

 It is a tender and sensitive photograph that captures the humility and openness of the man, whilst the lack of a direct gaze also conserves a private internal world that is his alone, and which we are not able to fully enter.
 It is such a distinctive quality of the portrait (currently on display at the National Gallery Ireland) that Heaney is both at the centre of the image and absent from it; a quality that can also be found in Heaney’s literary work.